mja65/Emu68-Imager/docs/instructions.md

 |Kickstart 3.1 A1200 (40.068) Hyperion|Kickstart 3.2.2 A1200 (47.111)|
 |Kickstart 3.1 A1200 (40.068) Commodore||
 |Kickstart 3.x A1200 Cloanto||

+Please note that only A1200 versions of the Kickstart ROMs are supported as these are recommended for Emu68 regardless of the Amiga model you are using.

 You will then need to click the `Check` button and the imager tool will then search this location and locate the correct Kickstart file based on its contents, so file names are not needed to match.